I want to address something that confuses volleyball people outside the US at times.

 The eight teams who reach the regional tournaments do so in two ways.
 First are the automatic qualifiers.
 Those are the champions of the conferences in that region.
-Midwestern State is in the NCAA’s South Central region as part of the Lone Star Conference.
-The Heartland Conference and the Rocky Mountain Athletic Conference are the other two conferences in the region.
+Midwestern State, where I coached, is in the NCAA’s South Central region as part of the Lone Star Conference.
+The Heartland Conference and the Rocky Mountain Athletic Conference were the other two conferences in the region at the time (Heartland thereafter merged into the Lone Star).
 The winner of each earns an automatic bid to the NCAA regional tournament.

 Now that three automatic spots are covered, that leaves five for the selection committee to fill.
 These are done primarily from the Region’s ranking of teams.
 The rankings reflect how teams in the region do against each other and how they do against common opponents, among other factors.

 So if a team wants to earn an at-large bid to the NCAA regional tournament it must demonstrate its strength relative to other prospective at-large teams in that region.
 Teams do so by playing non-conference teams within the region.
 It can also mean playing teams outside the region that demonstrate your level of play in comparison to others.

 The bottom line is that non-conference match selection matters for at least some teams.
 Not only must a team select its opposition well, it must do well against them.
 This is why we don’t call them friendly, and why we count them as part of our official season.
 You can compare this whole process to how the CEV ranks countries and teams based on their performance in CEV club competitions for consideration toward bid distribution and seedings.